w3c/wai-website/pages/about/groups/task-forces/practices.md

 ## Contribute to the work

-The APG Task Force welcomes input from the global accessibility community on the ARIA Authoring Practices Guide.
+The APG Task Force welcomes input from individuals and organizations around the world on the ARIA Authoring Practices Guide.

 ### Contribute without joining the task force

-You can contribute to the work without being a member of the task force in the [APG GitHub repository](https://github.com/w3c/aria-practices/issues):
+You can contribute to the work without being a member of the task force:

-* If you’re aware of an issue with any of the published APG resources, raise a new issue.
+- **Draft WAI-ARIA Authoring Practices:** Review and provide feedback on drafts that are still being developed.
-* Comment on or propose solutions for open APG issues.
+- **Open WAI-ARIA Authoring Practices issues:** Comment on or propose solutions for open issues.
+- **Published WAI-ARIA Authoring Practices Guide:** Let us know if there is a new issue with any of the practices in the guide.

+Either comment / raise a new issue in the [APG GitHub repository](https://github.com/w3c/aria-practices/issues) or email the [chairs](https://www.w3.org/groups/tf/aria-practices/participants/#chairs).

 ### Become a participant in the task force